digbmc/coll-news-site/_portfolio/religions.md

 ---
 title: Religions in the College News
 layout: project
-author: by Al Nash '23
+author: Al Nash
+auth_year: "'23"
 subtitle: Frequency and context of mentions of different religions
 alt:  Chart of religions mentioned in the College News corpus
 order: 1